Work With Us

 Our courses in the UK are accredited by the British Council and our most recent inspection took place in 2022.

-What qualifications and experience do I need to work at TIE summer schools?
+What qualifications and experience do I need to work at TIE summer camps?

 We welcome applicants with a ‘Can do’ approach and excellent communication skills who are enthusiastic, adaptable, and able to work under pressure and as part of a team…but with a smile on their face.

-Previous experience in a similar role or in a summer school environment is an advantage but not a deal-breaker.
+Previous experience in a similar role or in a summer camp environment is an advantage but not a deal-breaker.

-We are fully committed to safeguarding the welfare of all students studying at our summer schools All applicants must have a responsible approach to working with juniors.
+We are fully committed to safeguarding the welfare of all students studying at our summer camps All applicants must have a responsible approach to working with juniors.

 For further information on the requirements for each role, please see the Job Descriptions.